Rappich/websiteProject/README.md

 ### **How to Contribute (Learning and Sharing)**
 As I continue to learn, I encourage feedback and contributions to this repository.
 If you have suggestions for improvements, feel free to submit a pull request.
 This project is a personal learning experience, and I'd love to improve my skills with feedback from others!

-### **Future Updates**
-Once the website is deployed and fully developed, this README will be updated to reflect the final product, including the live link and detailed descriptions of the features.